We'd like to share with you some of the artists using Q Up Arts sounds.

 software, but that’s what you did.
 California Keys sound like and are expressive like the originals.

-DJ Kilmore is a turntablist and keyboardist based in Los Angeles.
+DJ Kilmore is in Incubus and a turntablist and keyboardist based in Los Angeles.

 Dj Kilmore has been dj'ing since the tender age of 13.
 Fueled by his love of music,